-- (a) prevent user access over its computer network to, or transmission of, inappropriate material via Internet, electronic mail, or other forms of direct electronic communications; - (b) prevent unauthorized access and other unlawful online activity; - (c) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; - (d) comply with the Children's Internet Protection Act [Pub.
+- (a) prevent user access over its computer network to, or transmission of, inappropriate material via Internet, electronic mail, or other forms of direct electronic communications; - (b) prevent unauthorized access and other unlawful online activity; - (c) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; - (d) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; - (e) comply with the Children's Internet Protection Act [Pub.
 L. No. 106-554 and 47 USC 254(h).]

-Key terms are as defined in the Children's Internet Protection Act (CIPA).
+Key terms are as defined in the Children's Internet Protection Act (CIPA).\ blocking shall be applied to visual depictions of material deemed obscene or child pornography, or to any material deemed harmful to minors.